APC: Makinde Inciting Violence with ‘Wet e’ Remark, Not Mere Opposition Posturing

 Reflecting on Nigeria’s past, he said the country once pursued industrialisation with clear vision and discipline.

-The PDP faction led by Tanimu Turaki, SAN, has fired back at the APC and its members over their position on the national summit of the opposition political parties in Ibadan on Saturday, April 25, 2026.
+The PDP national leadership under Tanimu Turaki, SAN, fired back at APC and its members over their position on the national summit of the opposition political parties in Ibadan on Saturday, saying the ruling party and Tinubu are to blame for any violent uprising in the country.

-National Publicity Secretary of the party, Ini Ememobong, in a counter statement, said, ''One of their numerous pain points arising therefrom was the historical recollection of ‘wetie’ – a sad descent into uncontrollable violence, caused by the political greed of the then ruling party and its concomitant asphyxiation of the opposition.''
+National Publicity Secretary of PDP, Ini Ememobong, in a counter statement, said, ”One of their numerous pain points arising therefrom was the historical recollection of ‘wetie’ – a sad descent into uncontrollable violence, caused by the political greed of the then ruling party and its concomitant asphyxiation of the opposition.”

-Ememobong said, ''This recollection was embedded in the speech of the host, Governor Oluseyi Makinde.
-The federal government and the APC have described that recollection as a call to violence and have since been reacting with the panic of an animal cornered by its own misdeeds.
+Ememobong explained, ”This recollection was embedded in the speech of the host, Governor Oluseyi Makinde.
+The federal government and the APC have described that recollection as a call to violence and have since been reacting with the panic of an animal cornered by its own misdeeds.”

-''Only a guilty aggressor can interpret it to mean a threat or call to violence.
-It is common knowledge that those who do not learn from history are doomed by it,'' he stated
+”Only a guilty aggressor can interpret it to mean a threat or call to violence.
+It is common knowledge that those who do not learn from history are doomed by it.”

-''The current slide into elected totalitarianism has been entirely engineered by the APC and the Federal Government.
-They cannot decry the effect while remaining willfully blind to the cause and to their own culpability in it.”
+”The current slide into elected totalitarianism has been entirely engineered by the APC and the Federal Government.
+They cannot decry the effect while remaining wilfully blind to the cause and to their own culpability in it.”

 PDP Faction Condemns Violent Rhetoric, Calls for Peaceful Political Engagement

-The Peoples Democratic Party (PDP) loyal to the Minister of the Federal Capital Territory, Nyesom Wike, has expressed deep concern over reports of remarks allegedly made by Makinde, referencing “Wet e,” a term historically associated with a period of grave political violence in South West,Nigeria.
+A PDP group loyal to Minister of the Federal Capital Territory, Nyesom Wike, expressed concern over reports of remarks allegedly made by Makinde, referencing “Wet e”, a term historically associated with a period of grave political violence in the old Western Region.

-In a statement by the faction’s National Publicity Secretary, Haruna Mohammed Jungudo, the party strongly condemned what it described as ”this disgraceful statement”, and emphatically reiterated that violence has absolutely no place in Nigeria’s political space today.
+A statement by the faction’s national publicity secretary, Haruna Jungudo, condemned what it described as ”this disgraceful statement”, and reiterated that violence had absolutely no place in Nigeria’s political space today.

 According to Jungudo, ”Nigeria must come first, before politics and before personal ambitions.
 Without a peaceful and stable nation, no political system or democratic process can thrive.”

-The PDP, therefore, called on all Nigerians, irrespective of political affiliation, to unite in rejecting any rhetoric or action that could incite unrest or threaten national cohesion.
+The group called on Nigerians, irrespective of political affiliation, to unite in rejecting any rhetoric or action that could incite unrest or threaten national cohesion.

 ”We further urge security and law enforcement agencies to carry out their duties with diligence and professionalism by reviewing the circumstances surrounding these reports and also ensure that all relevant individuals are available to respond to lawful inquiries no matter how highly placed.”

-”Our nation’s future rests on our shared commitment to put the country first, above any individual interest,” Jungudo said.
+”Our nation’s future rests on our shared commitment to put the country first, above any individual interest.”